-Do you need Help to Quit Lexapro?
-We know 20% of patients will suffer horrific Lexapro Withdrawal Symptoms that interrupt life.
+Do you want to learn how to wean off Lexapro?
+The Royal College of Psychiatrists have warned that coming off antidepressant can cause symptoms lasting for months and that doses should be gradually lowered over months.
 That is why we have used a holistic approach for over 15 years, helping people in 78 countries to regain their lives.
 You can too.
 Help to Quit Lexapro is available so you can Get Off Lexapro properly, while gently stepping down and easing symptoms naturally as you Wean Off Lexapro.
 Our team has been through withdrawals so we know all too well how troubling the Lexapro Withdrawal Symptoms interfere with all aspects of life.
 We want you to continue working, living your life fully while we Help you to Get off Lexapro.
 Contact Us for a FREE consultation to see if you are a candidate for our Lexapro Withdrawal Program.

 SUCCESSFUL CHOICES YOU CAN MAKE RIGHT NOW